 5804.403 Responsibilities of Contracting Officers

-(c)(1) Instructions for filling out DD Forms 254 can be found on the Industrial Security SharePoint site.
+(c)(1) Instructions for filling out DD Forms 254 can be found on the Industrial Security SharePoint

 (S-90) Solicitations shall not be released without an approved/signed DD Form 254.
 The HCO can waive this requirement.